nibragimov/libtock-rs/README.md

     ```bash
     make test
     ```
     The test script will do following things: run the tests in normal mode, check the code formatting using ```cargo fmt --check```, run the linter clippy for different target platforms, and run tests in Miri.
-Miri helps to detect classes of undefined behavior and memory leaked, for more information visit [Miri project page](https://github.com/rust-lang/miri)
+Miri helps to detect classes of undefined behavior and memory leaks, for more information visit [Miri project page](https://github.com/rust-lang/miri)
 ## Project structure
 Here are some folder pointers to better navigate project structure.